Rtulpe/TM4-Traffic-Controller/documentation/2_Architecture_Design.md

 6. Night Lights Handler

 #### Ticks
+Used to count current time (in 0.25 of second).

 Used:
 1. Main Function
 2. Button Handler

 #### Next Tick
+Used to indicate when the next action (light change) should happen (in 0.25 of second).

 Used:
 1. Main Function